-In planning and performing our audit, we considered the City of Magnolia, Mississippi's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the City's internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the City's internal control over financial reporting.
+In planning and performing our audit, we considered the City of Magnolia, Mississippi's internal control to determine the auditing procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the city's internal control.
+Accordingly, we do not express an opinion on the effectiveness of the city's internal control.